Are Tomatoes Bad For Gout?

 Bad For Gout

-However, some studies show that tomatoes may not be good for everyone with gout.
+However, some studies show that lycopene in tomatoes may not be good for everyone with gout.

 For example, some people might experience a spike in uric acid levels after eating tomato-based foods, which can trigger a gout flare.

-Tomatoes contain two potential gout triggers: glutamate and phenolic acid.
+Tomatoes contain another two potential gout triggers: glutamate and phenolic acid.

 Glutamate is an amino acid that binds with purines in the body, which can raise uric acid levels and trigger a gout attack.